By Nicole Davis

-Each state in Australia has a website for its National Parks where you can start your search for disability friendly accommodation and also find the latest info regarding what’s open, the different rules and restrictions in these coronavirus times.
+Each state in Australia has a website for its National Parks where you can start your search for disability friendly accommodation and also find the latest info regarding what’s open and what accessible facilities and equipment they may have for hire or loan.

-To varying degrees some of these websites also provide information on other all-abilities services provided within the parks which could help you narrow down a location for your trip.
+To varying degrees, some of these websites also provide information on other all-abilities services provided within the parks which could help you narrow down a location for your trip.
 For example, Parks Victoria have locations with all terrain wheelchairs, an accessible canoe launcher, beach wheelchairs and more.
-For families with children on the autism spectrum they also have social script resources for a number of locations that that have been developed in conjunction with AMAZE.
+For families with autistic children they also have social script resources for a number of locations that that have been developed in conjunction with AMAZE.

 OTHER RESOURCES TO LOOK AT INCLUDE: